TKothenbeutel/Unique-Spotify-Songs/README.md

 ## Issues

-##### &#9679; When right-clicking in the explorer menu, the only option that appears is **Paste**, and not the full menu that gives the ability to copy a file path or upload files
+##### &#9679; When right-clicking in the explorer menu, the only option that appears is **Paste**, and not the full menu that gives the ability to copy a file path or upload files.
   * To fix this, right-click the desired file so that **Paste** appears
   * Right click again on either the **Paste** box or further right of it.
 The full menu should now appear
-  * Side note: The paste option takes a second before becoming a usable option.
-Wait for the paste option to be clickable before right-clicking it or pasting in general
+    - Note: The paste option takes a second before becoming a usable option.
+Wait for the paste option to be clickable before you right-click or use it
 ##### &#9679; The program opens a page that cannot be connected to.
   * This is the normal behavior of the API that this program uses
   * Once the webpage is done loading, you will need to copy and paste the link into the terminal to continue.
 After that, feel free to close that tab